 Got a face full of acne?
 You’re not alone!
 There were many points in my life where I had painful, red & swollen acne on my cheeks and forehead.
 Of course this was during the time when I hadn’t yet thrown out refined white sugar and processed foods – even though I was already getting into nutritious face masks and natural beauty remedies.
 This is why I firmly believe that to get rid of any sort of acne or skin issues, changing your dietary habits is a key element.
 But that’s a post for another day!

-One particular night I felt really frustrated looking at the red zits, which were fixed deep inside my cheeks and were so painful that I couldn’t even sleep on my sides!
+One particular night I felt really frustrated looking at the red zits, which were fixed deep inside my cheeks.
+And they were so painful that I couldn’t even sleep on my sides!
 Now, I already knew avocado worked wonders for dry skin but I didn’t fathom the idea of using avocado for acne until I tried it out.
 I ran to the kitchen, grabbed a nicely ripened avocado and quickly blended up a simple avocado face mask for acne!

-Let me tell you, slathering the silky butter on my cheeks felt extremely soothing and really cold and nice.
-After some time, the avocado started tingling and stinging lightly and boy did I know one thing for sure – it was working!
+Let me tell you, slathering the silky buttery avocado on my cheeks felt extremely soothing and really cold and nice.
+After some time, the avocado started tingling lightly and boy did I know one thing for sure – it was working!
 Avocado is amazingly silky when you apply it topically and it feels really wonderful on inflamed skin.
 Let’s check out some nutrients in avocado that are effective for healing acne and skin in general:

 - Healthy unsaturated fat– Avocado has healthy fat in it, which lubricates dry and flaky skin coupled with acne.